cuenobi/library-app/README.md

 ## Features

 - **User System**: Allow users to sign up, log in, and view their borrowing history.
-- **Book Management**: Admin can add, edit, and remove books in the library's inventory.
+- **Book Management**: Admin can add books to the library's inventory.
 - **Borrow/Return Books**: Users can borrow and return books with simple actions.
 - **Book Availability**: Check if a book is available for borrowing.
-- **Search Books**: Search books by title, author, or category.
+- **Search Books**: Search books by title, or category.
-- **Admin Dashboard**: Admins can view the status of all borrowed books and manage user activities.
+- **Librarian Dashboard**: The Librarian can view the status of all borrowed books and manage user activities.

 ## Tech Stack